cameronmarsh/of-the-day/README.md

 * Meditation of the day: [*Meditations*](http://oll.libertyfund.org/titles/antoninus-the-meditations-of-the-emperor-marcus-aurelius-antoninus-2008) by Marcus Aurelius

 The web scraping data is then organized into an HTML document which is automatically emailed to a mailing list every morning.
+Please email cmarsh10@gmail.com if you would like to join the mailing list.